anaran/scratchpadjs/README.md

 Standalone script I use to get a quick overview of long webpages not featuring an index, either by sidebar or navigateable index.

-One such example are log README.md files at github, e.g. [mozilla-b2g/gaia](https://github.com/mozilla-b2g/gaia) to take a random pick.
+One such example are long README.md files at github, e.g. [mozilla-b2g/gaia](https://github.com/mozilla-b2g/gaia) to take a random pick.

 ### Old Content